Startups fail not because your wallet isn’t overflowing, it’s because you still need to work on People, Place & Product – Saloni Desai

 If it doesn’t match, then you will never be able to make your client happy.

 For example, if you start a web development business, your team is of 4 members.
-So first make a list of the team members plus points or say with which management area they are good.
-Suppose person A is good in marketing than assign him to work related to sales and marketing only.
-If person B is good at finance and budget scrutinizing than assign him those duties only.
+So first, make a list of the team members plus points or say with which management area they are good.
+Suppose person A is useful in marketing than assign him to work related to sales and marketing only if person B is good at finance and budget scrutinizing than assign him those duties only.

-Your team member management is very important because it does not create a chaos with the team duties and each team member knows his/her goals to do work.
+Your team member management is essential because it does not create chaos with the team duties, and each team member knows his/her goals to do work.

-It is very important to believe in what you do.
-Not only you need to believe in what you are doing but also each member of your team should believe the same.
+It is essential to believe in what you do.
+Not only you need to understand what you are doing, but also each member of your team should feel the same.

-KFC Failed so many times and so did Bill Gates but they had the belief that they can change the world.
-If startups don’t believe what they are doing, it will be tough for others to believe.
+KFC Failed so many times, and so did Bill Gates, but they had the belief that they can change the world.
+If startups don’t believe what they are doing, it will be tough for others to think.

-In fact, no one will believe what you are doing initially.
-You have to keep believing in yourself to make others to believe and rise above the odds.
+No one will believe what you are doing initially.
+You have to keep believing in yourself to make others think and rise above the odds.